Marine Radio Licence Course Guarantee

-SkippasMate Marine Training & Services introduced the Online Marine Radio Course in response to many requests from people all around the country for assistance in obtaining their Marine Radio Licence and who wanted to be able to study online before sitting the final written examination.
+SkippasMate Marine Training introduced the Online Marine Radio Licence Course in response to many requests from people all around the country for assistance in obtaining their Marine Radio Licence and who wanted to be able to study online before sitting the final written examination.

-The online course has proven to be hugely successful and is one of our most popular courses where we are very proud to have assisted over 5000 candidates to quickly and easily obtain their Marine Radio Licence.
-At any given time we would have in excess of 150 people around the country, from Karratha WA to Sale VIC, from Albany WA to Thursday Island QLD, enrolled in the Marine Radio Licence course.
+The marine radio licence course has proven to be hugely successful and is one of our most popular courses where we are very proud to have assisted over 8250 candidates to quickly and easily obtain their Marine Radio Licence.
+At any given time we would have in excess of 250 people all around the country, from Karratha WA to Sale VIC, from Albany WA to Thursday Island QLD, enrolled in the Marine Radio Licence course.
 Some spend just a few hours studying and others a couple of days.
-However to put it simply if you just follow what we have put in place to obtain your Marine Radio Licence we guarantee you will obtain the licence on the 1st attempt.
+However, to put it simply, if you just follow the system that we have put in place to obtain your Marine Radio Licence we guarantee you will obtain the licence on the 1st attempt.

-The Online Marine Radio Course allows candidates the opportunity of unlimited study online for the Marine Radio Certificate exam regardless of where you live in Australia (and also overseas as we have had people in the US, UK, South Africa, Singapore, Uruguay, The Netherlands and Dubai use the process) with the added advantage of phone or email access to our Invigilator.
+The Online Marine Radio Licence Course allows candidates the opportunity of unlimited study online for the Marine Radio Licence exam regardless of where you live in Australia (and also overseas as we have many Australians living in the US, UK, South Africa, Singapore, Uruguay, The Netherlands and Dubai who obtain their licence using our process) with the added advantage of phone or email access to our Invigilator.

 Who should have a Marine Radio Licence?

-You can enrol in this course at any time from the enrolment link on this page and on completion of enrolment you will receive:
+You can enroll in this course at any time from the enrollment link on this page and the course includes the following:

 - A FREE downloaded version of the Marine Radio Handbook and/or the VHF Radio Handbook,